Maurice Levy (The Wire)

 Maurice J. "Maury" Levy is a fictional character in the HBO drama The Wire, played by Michael Kostroff.
 He is a skilled defense attorney and was kept on retainer by the Barksdale Organization, later by Proposition Joe and ultimately by the Stanfield Organization.
-He represented members of his clients' organizations at various criminal trials, advising them on defense strategy on charges ranging from drug trafficking, murder, and criminal possession of a weapon to parole negotiation.
+He represented members of his clients' organizations at various criminal trials, advising them on defense strategy on charges such as drug trafficking, murder, and criminal possession of a weapon, as well as parole negotiation.
 He also acted and advised for Barksdale Organization's front organizations and Stringer Bell's real estate business.
 Levy is corrupt and unscrupulous, willing to aid his clients in furtherance of their criminal activity.

 Biography

 Levy is the managing partner of Levy and Weinstein, Attorneys at Law, with office located on Lombard Street in Downtown Baltimore.
 They act as the resident agent for Barksdale Organization's front organizations' corporate charters, such as B & B Enterprise, B-SQUARE Limited and Triple B Incorporation.
 Apart from civil representation, he also represented the Barksdale Organization in various criminal trials.